MarienvanLoon/programming-for-economists/_sources/install.rst.txt

   install -c r r-essentials' and press enter.
-More details can be found at `this page. <https://www.continuum.io/blog/developer/jupyter-and-conda-r>`_
+More details can be found at `this page. <https://www.continuum.io/blog/developer/jupyter-and-conda-r>`_ Note that you do not need to install R-studio for this (but you can; see below).

 What if the installation does not work?